DuckyBlender/sussy_ducky_bot/README.md

 1. Set the .env from the .env.example
 2. Make sure ollama is running in the background
-3. Run the bot with `cargo run --release -- --download` (--download to download all of the models)
+3. Run the bot with `cargo run --release -- --download` (--download to automatically download all of the models)

 ## Contributing